FAQ

 #[ram] | $7E2000–$7FFFFF | 4–5 cycles | ~120 KB |

 Use #[zeropage] for hot variables (loop counters, scratch registers).
 Use #[ram] for large buffers.
-Immutable static (no mut) goes to ROM automatically — no attribute needed.
+Immutable static (no mut) goes to ROM automatically which no attribute is needed.

 #[zeropage]